michaeltomlinsontuks/ScheduleGenerator/README.md

-# UP Schedule Generator V3
+# Tuks Schedule Generator V3

-A web application that converts University of Pretoria (UP) class schedule PDFs into Google Calendar events.
+A web application that converts Tuks class schedule PDFs into Google Calendar events.
 Upload your PDF, preview the extracted events, and sync directly to your Google Calendar.

 ## Tech Stack